GlacioHack/xdem/docs/source/spatialstats.rst

     1. The dispersion :math:`\sigma_{dh}` cannot be estimated directly on changing terrain,
     2. The dispersion :math:`\sigma_{dh}` can show important non-stationarities.

-In :ref:`spatialstats_nonstationarity`, we describe how to quantify the measurement error as a function of several explanatory variables by using stable terrain as a proxy.
+The section :ref:`spatialstats_nonstationarity` describes how to quantify the measurement error as a function of several explanatory variables by using stable terrain as a proxy.

 Spatially-integrated elevation measurement error